What is Martyn's Law? A Guide to Event Security

 Why is Martyn’s Law important?

-Preventative preparation, and response to, large-scale security risks like terror attacks is a vital part of any event security plan.
+Preventative preparation, and effective responses to large-scale security risks like terror attacks is a vital part of any event security plan.
 From venues to event planners, understanding which measures we can put in place to protect staff and attendees at our events is a key part of the role.

 Martyn’s Law is important because, for the first time, it sets out clear and concise guidelines for venues to follow in order to “improve protective security and organisation preparedness”.
-This helps us ensure we’re meeting all the requirements we can to make our events safer for the general public.
+The Act is designed to help venues ensure that we’re meeting all the requirements we can to make our events safer for the general public.
+Laying out a clear framework gives venues something to work to, helping to avoid forgotten areas and standardising certain aspects of event security.

-This is also important because creating preparedness plans and test situations can help to make our staff more confident in their response.
+This is also important because creating preparedness plans and test situations can help to make our staff more confident in their response during an actual emergency.
 Learned behaviour increases self-assurance and confidence, which will help if they ever experience the situation for real.

 What venues does Martyn’s Law apply to?